-Billy the elephant has lived at the Los Angeles Zoo for nearly 30 years, since he was taken as a youngster from his natural environment in Malaysia.
+Billy the elephant has lived at the Los Angeles Zoo for over 30 years, since he was taken as a youngster from his natural environment in Malaysia.
 For most of this time, he has endured living all by himself in an extremely tiny enclosure.
 As a result, he has displayed significant signs of stress, such as swaying and rocking side to side and head-bobbing due to frustration, boredom and possibly depression.

 Elephants naturally need to roam several miles a day to maintain healthy joints and feet.
 They are also highly intelligent, sensitive, and social animals who need to be engaged by their surroundings in order to be happy.
 Billy has none of this.

 The last time I saw Billy at the L.A.
 Zoo I was horrified to see how miserable he looks in his cramped enclosure.
 I am not alone in being worried that Billy will face the same fate as his predecessors at the Los Angeles Zoo, who died prematurely due to conditions elephants often acquire while living in enclosed and cramped quarters.

 After public protests and a lawsuit filed on Billy's behalf a few years ago, the Los Angeles Zoo promised to close down the old elephant exhibit and build a bigger, better enclosure for Billy that would be more like his natural environment.

 Upon visiting the new exhibit, however, I was shocked to find that poor Billy is still being kept in a tiny area separate from the other elephants.
 He was still displaying the same repetitive swaying and head-bobbing behavior that demonstrates his stress, boredom, and depression.
 When I spoke to the attendant on duty, he had no awareness of the basic needs of elephants, such as their need for daily exercise.
 He told me that the elephants were rotated from one small area to another.